-Michael Raelert won the national championships on the olympic distance at the Alpen-Triathlon in Schliersee in 2005.
+The younger of the two brothers, Michael Raelert won the 2005 Alpen-Triathlon in Schliersee with a new course record over the Olympic distance to secure himself the German national champion title.
 Three years later he repeated his victory in Schliersee.
 In 2009 Michael moved over to the half Ironman distance.

-In November 2009 he reached his first international title on this distance winning the World Championships in Clearwater (Florida) with a new race record.
+In November 2009 he took his first international title on this distance, winning the World Championships in Clearwater (Florida) with a new race record.
 In 2010 Michael remained unbeaten over the Ironman 70.3 distance.
-In August 2010 he crowned this series of victories at the Ironman 70.3 European Championships in Wiesbaden: He set a new course record on his way to the title.
+In August 2010 he crowned this series of victories at the Ironman 70.3 European Championships in Wiesbaden, setting a new course record on his way to the title.

-Three months later, the european champion defended his title in Clearwater with an impressive race and claimed the title as the Ironman 70.3 World Champion again.
-It was a victory, which marked his name in the history book of triathlon.
+Three months later, the European Champion defended his title in Clearwater with an impressive race and claimed the title as the Ironman 70.3 World Champion again.
+It was a victory that secured his place in the triathlon history books.